DataDog/stratus-red-team/docs/attack-techniques/GCP/gcp.lateral-movement.add-sshkey-instance-metadata.md

 Register a public key to the instance's metadata to allow login and gain access to the instance.

 <span style="font-variant: small-caps;">Warm-up</span>:

 - Create a compute instance (Linux)

 <span style="font-variant: small-caps;">Detonation</span>:

 - Create RSA key-pair (private key and public key)
-- Register public key to instance's metadata.
+- Register public key to instance's metadata
-- Print private key to stdout.
+- Print private key to stdout

 Note that you need to save the private key for login.